samuelroland/prjs/README.md

 ### Recommended installation
 If you are a student, things should already be setup in the exos repository and you should just be able to type `npx prjs` to run it ! (after `npm install` obviously)

-If you are a teacher, you might want to define `prjs` as a dependency in your repository by running `npm install prjs` and run `npm update` from time to time.
+If you are a teacher, you might want to define `prjs` as a dependency in your repository by running `npm install @delibay/prjs` and run `npm update` from time to time.

 ### Install from source
 See [dev.md](dev.md)